“Michael, you’re a genius.” Jilly Cooper.

 people in pictures

-By Michael Donald
+The book, by Michael Donald

 “A brilliant account of one of the most important events of recent decades, told by those who were directly involved, illustrated by beautiful photography” – Alastair Campbell